 A leading edge is most commonly found on doors.
 By planing the lock edge of the door at a slight angle (more off the side that closes first) you can achieve a tighter margin between the door and frame when in the closed position.
 A leading edge may also refer to cutting a slight angle on a piece of timber that is tight to install so you can start it off in a gap before beating it in a little.

 Stands for medium density fiberboard.
-Its a really versatile man made material and is available in a sheet form which is ideal for shelves, window boards and pipe boxings aswell as pre primed mouldings such as skirtings and architraves.
+Its a really versatile man made material and is available in a sheet form which is ideal for shelves, window boards and pipe boxings as well as pre-primed moldings such as skirting boards and architraves.

 A miter box is a device used to guide a hand saw at 45 degrees.
-Used for cutting perfect mitres on mouldings like architraves, skirtings and coving.
+Used for cutting perfect mitres on moldings like architraves, skirtings and Coving/Cornice.

-A timber moulding is a strip of material such as softwood or mdf with a decorative profile cut on the face edges.
-Decorative mouldings are most commonly used for fine finish and trim carpentry work (see also finish carpentry).
+A timber molding is a strip of material such as softwood or mdf with a decorative profile cut on the face edges.
+Decorative moldings are most commonly used for fine finish and trim carpentry work (see also finish carpentry).

 A normally square hole cut to allow a tenon to pass through and form a strong join between two pieces of timber.